Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Problem setup and identification strategy

-Now let bid leakage be possible.
-We assume that each bidder has the same prior belief regarding the possibility of bid leakage.
-Conditional on that the auction is corrupted, the probability that a specific bid is leaked and undercut decreases in time of submission: if you submit later, then the chances of leakage of your bid are lower.
-We assume that for each bidder the perceived probability that his bid submitted at time $t$ is leaked and undercut is exogenously given by some function $\beta(t)$ decreasing in time, $\beta'(t)<0$, down to zero at the time of deadline $t=1$, $\beta(1)=0$.
+Now let the bid leakage be possible.
+We assume that each bidder has a common prior belief regarding the possibility of bid leakage.
+Conditional on that the auction is corrupted, the probability that a specific bid is leaked and undercut decreases in time of submission: if you submit later, then the chances that your bid is leaked are lower.
+We assume that for each bidder the perceived probability that his bid submitted at time $t$ is leaked and undercut is exogenously given by some function $\beta(t)$ decreasing in time, $\beta'(t)<0$, down to zero at the time of deadline $t=1$, $\beta(1)=0$. \footnote{The implicit simplifying assumption here is that the favored bidder has lower costs than each bid that is leaked is undercut.
+This makes the honest bidders counter bid leakage only by submitting bids later but not by decreasing their bids.}

 Thus the expected profit of the bidder with valuation $v$ and bid $b^*(v)$ is as follows: The optimal submission time $t^*(v)$ is given by the first order condition:

 Observe that both $b^*(v)$ is decreasing and $t^*(v)$ is increasing in valuation $v$.
 Thus the optimal bid and the submission time of the bid are confounded by the valuation.
 The higher the valuation is, the more is the bidder ready to pay to get the contract: both in terms of submitting a lower bid and in terms of costly delay of the submission.